zhuolonghao/zhuolonghao.github.io/_posts/2024-07-01-leveraged_credit_defining_leveraged.md

 A company is regarded as highly leveraged when it has a credit rating of speculative-grade assigned by Credit Rating Agencies.
 The ratings are often assigned using both quantitative measures and qualitative judgments.

 This post introduces two rating methodologies and explores their connection with probability of default (PD).
+The focus is on how a leveraged borrower is identified in each method.

 <br>